-Cooperatives help create employment with employing millions of people around the world.
-Producer, Consumer or Worker cooperatives have demonstrated capacity for creating jobs in their respective economies.
-Consider, for example, in some Caribbean countries the number of jobs created and saved by credit unions with over 50% of their portfolio in productive sector loans; and to jobs retained along the value chain by buoyant fisher and fruit processing cooperatives.
-This demonstrated capacity for sustainable decent employment creation is crucial for poverty reduction strategies and therefore the social safety net.
+Cooperatives help create employment and are currently employing millions of people around the world.
+Producer, Consumer or Worker Cooperatives have demonstrated their capacity for creating jobs in their respective economies.
+Consider, for example, the number of jobs created and saved by credit unions in some Caribbean countries, with over 50% of their portfolio in productive sector loans, and jobs retained along the value chain by buoyant fisher and fruit processing cooperatives.
+This demonstrated capacity for sustainable decent employment creation is crucial for poverty reduction strategies and consequently for strengthening the social safety net.
 In addition to creating employment for their members and members' workers, cooperatives also employ people directly as managers, accountants, technicians, administrators, lawyers, auditors and business consultants.